 Josh Eagle is a Professor of Law at the University of South Carolina School of Law and is affiliated both with USC's Marine Sciences Program and its School of Earth, Ocean and Environment.
 He teaches courses in property law, environmental law, natural resources law, and ocean and coastal law.

 Professor Eagle has authored or co-authored more than twenty law review articles, peer-reviewed articles, and book chapters.
 He is author of the Aspen casebook, Coastal Law (2011).
-Professor Eagle's most recent law review article, Notional Generosity: Explaining Charitable Donors' High Willingness to Part with Conservation Easements, appeared in Volume 35 (2011) of the Harvard Environmental Law Review.
+Professor Eagle's most recent law review article, Taking the Oceanfront Lot, appeared in Volume 91 (2016) of the Indiana Law Journal.
 In 2009, Scientific American magazine cited research conducted by Eagle and several colleagues on ocean governance in its cover story on Twenty World-Changing Ideas.
 One of Professor Eagle's earlier articles on this topic was named one of the ten best environmental law articles published in 2006.

 Professor Eagle has testified before Congress and the White House Ocean Policy Task Force on legal issues related to ocean zoning and the siting of offshore energy facilities.
 He currently serves on the National Academy of Sciences/National Research Council committee created by Congress to study the environmental and economic impacts of the BP Deepwater Horizon oil spill.
 Eagle is a member of South Carolina Blue Ribbon Committee on Shoreline Management, established in 2010 for the purpose of assessing the efficacy of the state's current coastal laws and regulations.
 In 2010, Mayor Steve Benjamin appointed Professor Eagle to the City of Columbia Planning Commission.